HISTORY OF THE PARK

 Today, the park is host to many resident arts and cultural organizations, artist studios, a thriving social dance program, a restored carousel, and numerous classes in visual and performing arts.

 Watch Glen Echo Amusement Park visitors tell their stories!

-One of the Washington areas local treasures, the historic Glen Echo Park Dentzel Carousel was installed at the Park in 1921.
-For more information on the carousel, visit our Dentzel Carousel page.
+One of the Washington areas local treasures, the historic Glen Echo Park Dentzel carousel was installed at the Park in 1921.
+For more information on the carousel, visit our Carousel History page.